Titanium Precision Rifle Suppressor

 The DOMINUS-CB is based on our DOMINUS-SR suppressor, but uses the CB mount.
 Please refer to the DOMINUS-SR specifications page for more information about the SR. The CB mount derates the retention level from full-auto capable but the resulting suppressor is lighter, shorter, and less expensive vs. the DOMINUS-SR.

-Compared to the ULTRA 7, the DOMINUS-CB is 0.75" shorter and larger in diameter by 0.30", but about 2 dB quieter.
+Compared to the ULTRA 7, the DOMINUS-CB is 0.75" shorter and larger in diameter by 0.30", and meters the same.
 It meters at 137 dB (milspec left/right) and 126 dB at shooters-ear1 on a 20-inch .308.
-This puts it right between the Ultra 7 and Ultra 9, These are numbers from our PULSE system which should be considered definitive, supplanting all data from the older 2209 sound-level meters.
+These are numbers from our PULSE system which should be considered definitive, supplanting all data from the older 2209 sound-level meters.

 The DOMINUS-CB features our "CB" mount system for interoperability with all CB muzzle devices, for users who have other ULTRA series suppressors.